PGA Sweden National: Operator

 A company, PGA of Sweden National AB (Professional Golfers' Association of Sweden National Aktiebolag), runs the resort and is a Swedish Joint-stock company with headquarters in Ängelholm, Scania in the southern part of Sweden.
 The company was founded in 2000 by Jan Patric Wester, with the CEO until 2016 being the former European Tour professional, Ove Sellberg.

 History

 The idea of PGA Sweden National started already in 1996, but due to difficulties with local governments, the first course did not open to the public until 2009.
 Both courses are designed by Kyle Phillips, a golf course architect also known for Yas Links in Abu Dhabi and Kingsbarns Golf Links in Scotland.

 In November 2014, it was announced that Henrik Stenson has bought a significant amount of shares in the company, with the project becoming his first investment in golf resorts.
 At the same time, plans were announced to expand the resort to include both leisure houses and a new hotel on site.

+On July 1, 2023 the resort formally changed its name from "PGA of Sweden National", commonly referred to as "PGA National", to "The National".